Alessandro-Salerno/Forflex/README.md

 ### Evaluables
 Evaluables in Forflex are essentially nodes in the parse tree.
 Evaluables implement the `ForflexEvaluable` interface and its method `evaluate` which returns an instance of a `ForflexAlgebra` when called.
 Forflex ships with four main evaluables:
-- Identity (`ForflexIdentity` - returns the same instance of `ForflexAlgebra` that was passed)
+- Identity (`ForflexIdentityNode` - returns the same instance of `ForflexAlgebra` that was passed)
 - Binary (`ForflexBinaryNode` - holds two other evaluables on the left and right in order to make the binary tree)
 - Function call (`ForflexFunctionCallNode` - used to represent a function call in the tree)
-- Parameter (`ForflexParameter` - used to store references to parameters)
+- Parameter (`ForflexParameterNode` - used to store references to parameters)

 ### Expressions
 Expressions in Forflex are a special type of evaluable which stands outside the tree and is used to cahce the tree itself in order to reuse it.
 This removes the need to reparse the expression every time it has to be evaluated with a given set of parameters.